AnyBody/ammr/Docs/Scaling/intro.rst

 .. rubric:: Tutorial

-The first five scaling methods are covered in Lesson 1.
-They are often referred to as Joint to joint scaling methods.
-Lesson 2 covers the next three which are based on external body measurement.
+The first five scaling methods are covered in :doc:`Lesson 1 <lesson1>`.
+They are often referred to as Joint to joint scaling methods. :doc:`Lesson 2 <lesson2>` covers the next three which are based on external body measurement.
 And Lesson 3 covers the ScalingXYZ scaling law, since the usage logic slightly differs from the rest of the laws.